opencivicdata/docs.opencivicdata.org/jurisdiction.rst

 Creating a New Scraper
 =========================

 Now you're ready to start a new scraper!
-To copy a skeleton project into a new scraper directory, use pupa's init command.
-Let's create a new scraper for Albuquerque:
+To copy a skeleton project into a new scraper directory, use pupa's :program:`init` command.
+Let's create a new scraper for Albuquerque, New Mexico:

 .. code-block:: bash

     $ pupa init albuquerque

-Pupa will copy the skeleton project into a new albuquerque directory with the following structure.
+Pupa will copy a skeleton project into a new albuquerque directory with the following structure.

 .. code-block:: bash